Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Method

 \subsubsection{Generating candidate circuits based on the subgraph}

-After selecting a high-fidelity subgraph, denoted as $G$, we generate $M$ candidate quantum circuits based on the structure of $G$ and the set of quantum gates supported by the device, denoted as $S$.
-This process ensures that the generated circuits are hardware-aware.
-For example, as shown in \textbf{\textit{Step 1}} of Fig. \ref{figure3_a}, candidate circuits are generated from the subgraph of the IBM Torino using the gate set $S=\left \{ R_{x}, R_{z}, CZ, I \right \} $.
-The detailed procedure for candidate circuit generation is provided in Algorithm \ref{alg1}.
-During the candidate circuit generation process, we guide the selection of 2-qubit gate between different coupled qubits based on their gate errors.
-Specifically, the probability of inserting a 2-qubit gate between qubits $q_{i}$ and $q_{j} $, denoted as $P\left ( q_{i}, q_{j}\mid e_{j} \right ) $, is defined as follows:
+After selecting a high-fidelity subgraph $G$, we generate $M$ candidate quantum circuits under the structural constraints of $G$ and the native gate set $S$ supported by the device, ensuring hardware-aware circuit construction.
+As illustrated in \textbf{\textit{Step 1}} of Fig.~\ref{figure3_a}, candidate circuits are generated from a subgraph of the IBM Torino using the gate set $S=\left \{ R_{x}, R_{z}, CZ, I \right \} $.
+Detailed procedures are provided in Algorithm~\ref{alg1}.
+During circuit generation, the placement of two-qubit gates between coupled qubits is guided by their gate errors.
+Specifically, the probability of inserting a two-qubit gate between qubits $q_i$ and $q_j$, denoted as $P(q_i, q_j)$, is defined as follows:

-where the 2-qubit gate error $e_{j}$ corresponds to the edge $q_{i}q_{j}$ in subgraph $G$.
-1-qubit gate errors are not considered because 2-qubit gate errors are typically an order of magnitude higher and have a more significant impact on circuit performance.
-Moreover, since the construction of candidate circuits is guided by noise information, the resulting circuits are inherently noise-aware.
-By repeatedly executing the procedure in Algorithm \ref{alg1}, a large number of hardware- and noise-aware candidate quantum circuits can be generated, laying the foundation for subsequent GNN-based training and the identification of optimal quantum circuits.
+where the two-qubit gate error $e_{ij}$ corresponds to the edge $q_i q_j$ in the subgraph $G$.
+Single-qubit gate errors are neglected, as two-qubit gate errors are typically an order of magnitude larger and thus dominate circuit performance.
+Since circuit construction is explicitly guided by noise information, the resulting circuits are inherently hardware-aware.